 A joint tenancy is when two or more people sign a tenancy agreement and jointly agree to keep to its conditions.
 This is a legal agreement between you, any other joint tenants, and us.
-It means you and the other tenant(s) are equally responsible for all conditions of the agreement, including paying the rent.
+It means you and all other tenants are equally responsible for all conditions of the agreement, including paying the rent.

 Changing a joint tenancy to a sole tenancy

-If you want to end your joint tenancy, you should give four weeks written notice, and pay any outstanding debts or arrears before you leave the property.
+If you want to end your joint tenancy, you must give four weeks written notice to us and to every joint tenant.
+This will not end the tenancy of the other joint tenants.
+You can give us notice by filling in a joint tenancy termination form.
+You should pay any outstanding debts or arrears before you leave the property.

-You can get more information from our joint tenancies leaflet (PDF).
+You can get more information from our joint tenancies leaflet (PDF) - coming soon.

 Housing and Property